Twin Passions Of Producer/Director Howard Hughes On Ample Display In Notorious Sex Western

 As a final note, I would like to be able to say that Kino Lorber’s 2K restoration is a vast improvement over previous public domain copies, which have flooded the home video market the past four decades with poor transfers taken from inferior 16MM prints, but unfortunately the picture and sound quality is merely marginal in its improvements, as many of the visual and audio flaws – particularly noticeable in the former during night and dusk scenes, when optical streaks and blurring are readily evident – appear to be engrained in the source footage itself, necessitating a greater and more in-depth restoration project than The Outlaw may ultimately warrant.
 A shame.

-While this Blu-ray does come with a deeply informative and highly entertaining commentary track from Troy Howath, which is worth the price of admission alone, for better or worse – echoing playwright/wit George S. Kaufman’s famed dismissal of the film’s content as A Tale of Two Titties – The Outlaw does hold a unique place in film history as not only the multi-millions realization of a juvenile-level female fixation, from one of American history’s foremost weirdos, but also the initial Hollywood film to substantially challenge the corseted attitudes of its too-powerful censors.
-As the first movie to literally bust open that corset wide, one may feel somewhat embarrassed to sing its praises, but at least one may say The Outlaw offered future films some figurative and much-needed breathing room.
+While this Blu-ray does come with a deeply informative and highly entertaining commentary track from Troy Howarth, which is worth the price of admission alone, for better or worse – echoing playwright/wit George S. Kaufman’s famed dismissal of the film’s content as A Tale of Two Titties – The Outlaw does hold a unique place in film history as not only the multi-millions realization of a juvenile-level female fixation, from one of American history’s foremost weirdoes, but also the initial Hollywood film to substantially challenge the corseted attitudes of its too-powerful censors.
+As the first movie to literally bust open that corset wide, one may feel somewhat embarrassed to sing its praises, but at least one may say The Outlaw offered future films less restraint and much-needed breathing room.

 All screen-images are credited to DVDBeaver and are taken directly from Kino Lorber’s Blu-ray release.